 16- Birchcreek Communications

-The company pays around $0.40 to $1.25 per audio minute, and all you need is a telephone line, headphones and a computer to get started.
+The company pays $0.40 to $1.25 per audio minute.
+All you need is a telephone line, headphones and a computer to get started.

 You get to transcribe different audio and video files like meeting notes, interviews, etc.

 The company hires experienced transcribers from all over the world for legal, general, and medical transcription work.

 They pay $0.40 per audio for entry-level transcription jobs.
 You can apply online through their website.